-DMSO, It Is just a smelly solvent, or is it?
+DMSO, Is it just a smelly solvent, or is it?

-It is a good solvent which is frequently used for responses involving salts, especially nucleophilic substitutions.
+It is a good solvent that is frequently used for responses involving salts, especially nucleophilic substitutions.
 However, it’s the unusual property that it may pass through membranes and rubber gloves quite easily, and penetrate the skin.

 After contact with it upon the skin, some people today discover that DMSO is secreted out on the surface of the tongue causing a garlic-like flavour in the mouth, and garlic breath!

 Well, in fact, that land is very helpful, Since DMSO can dissolve certain useful medications and transfer them through the skin without the need for an injection.
 DMSO is mainly used as a localised painkiller, as an anti-inflammatory, and also an antioxidant.
 It’s frequently combined with antifungal drugs, permitting them to penetrate the skin, and also fingernails and toenails.